daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

 {{< / highlight >}}

 <p align="justify">
-Notice that the longitudinal number of partitions coincides with the number of slices set up by the parameter ksymmi in the modgeom block (both parameters have a value of 24).
+Notice that the longitudinal number of partitions coincides with the number of slices set up by the parameter <em>ksymmi</em> in the <em>modgeom</em> block (both parameters have a value of 24).
 One final note regarding geometry creation is a comment on transformations such as scaling, translation, and rotation.
 These transformations can be applied to geometries within AcouSTO by adding the following parameters:
 </p>

 {{< highlight cpp>}}